Virgo Supercluster: Structure

-An old diagram showing the location of the Local Group, including the Solar System, within the Local Supercluster, revealing its location at the supercluster's outskirts with the Virgo Cluster forming its heart.
+An old diagram showing the location of the Local Group, including the Solar System, within the Virgo Supercluster, revealing its location at the supercluster's outskirts with the Virgo Cluster forming its heart.
 The Fornax Cluster shown at the left was later revealed to be a separated part of the Southern Supercluster.
-Both superclusters are part of the greater Laniakea Supercluster cocoon (see below),.
+Both superclusters are part of the greater Laniakea Supercluster cocoon (see below).

 In 1982, R. Brent Tully presented the conclusions of his research concerning the basic structure of the LS.
 It consists of two components: an appreciably flattened disk containing two-thirds of the supercluster's luminous galaxies, and a roughly spherical halo containing the remaining third.
 The disk itself is a thin (1 Mpc) ellipsoid with a long axis / short axis ratio of at least 6 to 1, and possibly as high as 9 to 1.
 Data released in June 2003 from the 5-year Two-degree-Field Galaxy Redshift Survey (2dF) has allowed astronomers to compare the LS to other superclusters.
 The LS represents a typical poor (that is, lacking a high density core) supercluster of rather small size.
 It has one rich galaxy cluster in the center, surrounded by filaments of galaxies and poor groups.

 The Local Group is located on the outskirts of the LS in a small filament extending from the Fornax Cluster to the Virgo Cluster.
 The Virgo Supercluster's volume is roughly 7,000 times that of the Local Group, or 100 billion times that of the Milky Way.

-The main body of the Virgo Supercluster, the flattened disk of galaxies is simply part of a larger galaxy filament known as the Virgo Strand or Centaurus–Virgo–PP Filament.
+The main body of the Virgo Supercluster also known as the Virgo Strand, the flattened disk of galaxies is simply part of a larger galaxy filament known as the Centaurus–Virgo–PP Filament.
 This filament emanates from the Centaurus Cluster through the Virgo Cluster and continues through the Ursa Major Cluster all the way to the Perseus–Pisces Supercluster.
 The Virgo Strand consists of two branches, an upper branch consisting of the main body of the supercluster though the Virgo Southern Extension, the Virgo and the Ursa Major Cluster, and a lower branch consisting of the Crater and Leo Clouds.
 The rest of remaining third of the galaxies in Virgo Supercluster, including the Milky Way, lie outside the main body of the Supercluster which is the Virgo Strand.